Back to Blog

 Is the iFit subscription necessary?

-No. The treadmill works perfectly without it — manual controls, basic programs, etc. iFit ($50/month) adds virtual workouts and automatic incline/speed adjustment.
+No. The treadmill works perfectly without it — manual controls, basic programs, etc. iFit adds virtual workouts and automatic incline/speed adjustment.
 Nice to have but not essential.
 Try the free trial, then decide if the features justify the ongoing cost.

 How loud are NordicTrack treadmills?